Skip links

 It is estimated that there were 148 fatalities and 205 injuries due to heat-related factors in 2022.
 Heat stress has plenty of warning indicators.
 By observing these warning signs, workers can better regain control of the situation.
 Dizziness, lightheadedness, headache, nausea, vomiting, and diarrhea are some of the warning symptoms.
 Redirecting blood from internal organs and muscles to the skin results in these symptoms.
 Dehydration results from sweating.

 Most workers in the construction industry encounter heat stress regularly since they primarily work outdoors and are susceptible to the consequences of heat stress.
-Therefore, to safeguard their health, OSHA 30 Construction educates the preventative measures to protect themselves in such cases and other site hazards.
+Therefore, to safeguard their health, OSHA 30-Hour Construction educates the preventative measures to protect themselves in such cases and other site hazards.

 OSHA Outreach Courses